Treating Severe Acne – The best Techniques Reviewed

 What Are the Types of Severe Acne?

 The best-known form of severe acne is cystic acne.
 It is mostly likely to strike people who have “perfect” skin.
-In cystic acne, healthy skin grows over an infected pore, trapping bacteria inside.
+In cystic acne3, healthy skin grows over an infected pore, trapping bacteria inside.
 The bacteria release chemicals that make surrounding tissues vulnerable to attack by the immune system, which destroys more and more of the lower layers of the skin.
 The cyst is visible and painful, but it cannot drain without being lanced (something you should never try at home) or treated with a topical retinoid such as Accutane, Retin-A, Adapalene, or Differin.

-Another common form of severe acne is acne keloidalis nuchae.
+Another common form of severe acne is acne keloidalis nuchae4.
 It differs from common acne in that it occurs in hair shafts, not in pores in facial skin, and that no acne bacteria are involved.
 In this form of acne, an ingrown hair gets stuck in its shaft and the immune system attempts to destroy it with inflammation.
 The skin seals the hair inside a pink scar that may take years to heal, or never heal at all.
 This problem is most common in males in the late teens and early twenties who have dark brown or black skin, who use old razors to shave, or who shave their heads with electric razors.
 This condition is also most commonly treated with Accutane, Retin-A, Adapalene, or Differin, all of which are dispensed under medical supervision.

-Another form of acne, acne fulminans, strikes men who abuse testosterone or other steroids.
+Another form of acne, acne fulminans5, strikes men who abuse testosterone or other steroids.
 This form of acne can strike both joints and the skin at the same time, causing disfiguring cysts and destroying joints.
 It cannot be treated with Accutane, Retin-A, Adapalene, or Differin, and only improves if testosterone and other steroid injections are discontinued.

 What Can You Do About Severe Acne?